 Da Vinci Eye LLC is a private company with no venture funding on record at Crunchbase or similar databases, no public filings outside of trademark and business registration records, and no disclosed acquisition or investment events.
 That combination removes the three most reliable anchors for a net worth estimate: disclosed funding rounds (which imply a post-money valuation), a reported exit or sale price, or public financial statements.
 What remains are indirect signals: app store metrics, subscription pricing, product breadth, and the company's own marketing language.
 These can be triangulated into a range, but not a single confident number.

 It is also worth noting that 'net worth' for a privately held startup usually means one of two things: the estimated market value of the business as a whole (enterprise value), or the personal net worth of its founder(s) attributable to their equity stake.
+The net worth of the Vatican is often discussed in relation to Vatican City’s financial structure and institutional assets, not personal wealth.
 These are related but not identical, and for a company this size, the founder's personal wealth is almost entirely tied to what the business itself would fetch in a sale or investment round.

 The best estimate we can build from public signals